 3. How To Prevent Scar Tissue After Rhinoplasty

-Smoking cigarettes is a leading risk factor for skin conditions of all types.
+- Avoid Smoking: Nicotine impairs wound healing and increases the risk of scar tissue formation.
 According to one study from The Wound, Ostomy, and Continence Nurses Society, nicotine can affect the quality of wound healing over time.
-This may indicate potential healing issues from other forms of nicotine besides just cigarettes.

 4. Post-Surgical Care to Reduce Scarring